 Furthermore, to be in-line with state-aid regulations the designated hub should have a not-for-profit purpose.
-Being a non-profit does not mean that the organisation does not generate profit, but in general the profits are re-invested to improve the venture.
+Having a not-for-profit purpose does not mean that the organisation does not generate profit, but in general the profits are re-invested to improve the venture.
 They typically serve a specific purpose, such as creating public value.